RuneGoldberg/KnightOfAtheos/README.md

 Will he discover that the power was inside him all along?
 Will he realize that perhaps the real treasure was the friends we made along the way?
-Will he finally manage to get over his ex girlfriend?
+Will he finally manage to get over his evil ex girlfriend?

 Honestly, I don't know either!
 Let's find out!